NickBusey/Workflowier/README.md

 ## Installation

 Install Tampermonkey for Chrome.
 Go to workflowy.com, click the Tampermonkey icon, then click 'Add new script'.
-Copy and paste the contents of script.js in, hit save.
+Delete everything in the large text area and copy and paste the contents of script.js instead, hit save.
 Reload workflowy.com.

 ## Current features